 The SonarQube team provides a really good documentation of their API once you deployed Sonar, check for example the cloud version.

 Let’s focus on the JSON part (but you could face the same situation using XML).
 When we get the response below, what should we do with it?

 One of the options is using the Jackson library and any of the available methods to parse this document:

-As stated in the Jackson in Five minutes page usually Complex Data Binding is the most natural way of working with JSON data.
+Complex Data Binding is the most natural way of working with JSON data in Java.
 In our case, imagine that you want to build a table with several properties of the projects in SonarQube and you want to play a little bit with this model (sort, aggregate, etc.).
 Therefore, we will go for POJOfying the JSON.

 Looking for solutions

 What would you do next in order to build the POJOs in Java?
 If you are not a fan of Google you may code the POJO yourself.
 Actually it’s not as bad for this example, since the JSON is pretty flat.
 A piece of cake.
 But you should prepare yourself a coffee if you want to work with the response given by this API when you ask for issues (violations).

-In my case, I tried to look for a “POJO Library” provided by SonarQube.
-Never found it.
+You can also try to look for a “POJO Library or JAVA API” from SonarQube.
 There is something in their documentation but is deprecated: the Web Service Java Client.
-Actually, this library is more ambitious, not only modelling the data but also providing the interface to access to the different services.
-At the end, I have come to the conclusion that it’s not a common practice to provide the POJOs if you are offering, for example, a REST interface.
+Actually, this library is more ambitious, not only modeling the data but also providing the interface to access to the different services.
+You won’t find those kind of solutions anymore for APIs.
+It’s not anymore a common practice to provide the specific language POJOs for a REST API.
 It makes sense: who is going to provide and maintain them?